 Market Research on Law School Student Aid Award Letters and Shopping Sheet Information

-September 2016 - In their second report, NASFAA's Consumer Information and Law Student Indebtedness (CILSI) Task Force set out to identify through consumer testing what information on the financial aid award letter and ED's Shopping Sheet could be modified to create a document that better assists students applying to, or currently attending, law school.
+September 2016 - In their second report, NASFAA's Consumer Information and Law Student Indebtedness (CILSI) Task Force set out to identify through consumer testing what information on the financial aid offer and ED's Shopping Sheet could be modified to create a document that better assists students applying to, or currently attending, law school.

 No Clear Winner: Consumer Testing of Financial Aid Award Letters - Summary & Report